 Businesses should seek to work with 'leading edge' clients who often provide significant opportunities for innovation.
 Leading-edge clients are those with high levels of technical competence, with challenging needs and with extensive experience.
+They are also keen users of value-based tender selection.
 The innovation opportunities of a business are influenced by the level of sophistication of the clients for which it works - the more demanding, technically competent and experienced the client, the more likely it is to stimulate innovation in projects, by demanding outcomes that exceed business-as-usual.
 Businesses that are slow to innovate may need to find the courage to expose themselves to this kind of pressure, if they want to improve business performance.
-This might seem easier if one considers that advanced clients are also more likely to rely on value-based rather than lowest cost tendering.

 BRITE survey results show that Australian repeat public-sector clients can play a significant role in promoting innovation, by providing favourable project conditions.
 Sixty percent of the 383 survey respondents nominated repeat public-sector clients as 'encouragers' of innovation in the industry.
-The survey also found that, compared to other industry groups, such clients had the highest rate of investment in research and development, the highest rate of adoption of advanced practices and technologies, the best return on innovation and they were ranked fifth among 14 sources on ideas listed in the survey.
+The survey also found that, compared to other industry groups, such clients had the highest rate of investment in research and development, the highest rate of adoption of advanced practices and technologies, the best return on innovation and they were ranked fifth among 14 sources of ideas listed in the survey.
 Hence, an effective innovation program should focus, where possible, on cultivating deeper and broader relationships with repeat public-sector clients.